José Luis Corripio

-José Luis ‘Pepín’ Corripio Estrada (born 12 March 1934) is a Dominican businessman of Spanish origin.
+José Luis ‘Pepín’ Corripio Estrada (born 12 March 1934) is a billionaire Dominican businessman of Spanish origin.

 Born in 1934 as the only child in a poor family in Arroes, Spain, Corripio's family migrated to the Dominican Republic when he was still an infant, fleeing from the Spanish Civil War.
 The Corripio family went from rags to riches: his father, Manuel Corripio García, founded a small shop, and by the time of the death of the strongman Rafael Trujillo in 1961, Corripio García was the third richest man in the Dominican Republic, only after Trujillo himself and Rafael Esteva Menéndez (the founder of IMCA S.A.).
-The business grew and diversified, becoming in Grupo Corripio, an economic empire in the Dominican Republic creating over 12000 jobs; Corripio Estrada became the wealthiest man in the country.
+The business grew and diversified, becoming in Grupo Corripio, an economic empire in the Dominican Republic creating over 12000 jobs; Corripio Estrada became the wealthiest man in the country with a net worth over 3 billion USD.

 Early life

 Corripio Estrada born in 1934 in the Spanish village of Arroes, in Asturias, to Sara Estrada and Manuel Corripio García (1908–2004).
 In 1938, the Dominican Republic became his new home amid the Spanish Civil War.

 Corripio studied at the De La Salle School in Santo Domingo, where he directed its monthly periodical; he graduated in 1951.

 On 16 August 1963, Corripio married Ana María Alonso, a native of Piloña (Asturias), at the Holy Cave of Covadonga (Asturias).
 They have 4 children: Manuel, José Alfredo, Lucía, Ana.
 Manuel married to Rafaela Martínez; José Alfredo married Laura Pereda; Lucía married Alejandro González; Ana married Rafael Barceló parents of Luis Rafael Barcelo Corripio.

 During the decade of the 70's, Corripio was kidnapped by the Sanchez Tejada brothers' band, and kept holed up for days inside a water reservoir (cisterna) near the San Isidro's Air Force base.
 During the time Corripio remain kidnapped, the kidnappers made him believe they were members of the military.
 The Sanchez Tejada brothers had an auto mechanics shop near the Braulio Alvarez city park where they would disassemble stolen vehicles for stolen parts profiting.
 One of the Sanchez Tejada brothers resided in the Jose Amado Soler street in the affluent Naco neighborhood.